Pittsburgh PA: Who’s Making Movies Today?

 Originally the very swanky 20’s-grand train station, visitors go gaga over the stained glass roof, sweeping marble staircase and river views.

-Flashdance, Next Three Days, Love and Other Drugs, and a slew of lesser known movies were filmed here.
+Flashdance, Next Three Days, Love and Other Drugs, and a slew of lesser-known movies were filmed here.
 Waiters, donning black suit vests, are sometimes enlisted as film extras.
 General Manager, Tony, shared that he played a bartender in Love and Other Drugs – shot in the popular Grand Concourse bar, the Gandy Dancer.

-Where to Stay in Pittsburgh PA Movie Splendor
+Where to Stay in Pittsburgh Movie Splendor

 William Penn Hotel, Pittsburgh

-Omni William Penn Hotel, Pittsburgh
+Omni William Penn Hotel

-Old fashioned, stately and traditionally elegant, the Omni has seen quite a few Hollywood stars come through its doors.
+Old fashioned, stately, and traditionally elegant, the Omni has seen quite a few Hollywood stars come through its doors.
 Bob Hope proposed to his girlfriend here, and Kirsten Stuart auditioned for the Twilight Series downstairs in the ballroom (a common casting area in town).

 But the most interesting story involves a bubble machine left over from a Pittsburgh PA film premier and the bandleader, Lawrence Welk.
 Welk’s sound was termed “Champaign Music” – because it was as “light and bubbly as Champaign.”

 While he was playing a set at the William Penn, a band manager decided to employ the bubble machine.
 Welk loved the bubbles so much, they became a signature of his act.
-Rooms and Packages from $150.

 Author